How to Divide Fractions in 3 Easy Steps with Examples, Worksheets & MoreAll Posts

 How Prodigy can help you teach dividing fractions

-Prodigy Math Game helps you teach how to divide fractions, track how your students are doing, and assign specific questions to prepare your class for standardized testing – all for free.
+Prodigy Math helps you teach how to divide fractions, track how your students are doing, and assign specific questions to prepare your class for standardized testing – and teacher accounts are free!

 The math game gets your students excited to learn – and most of the time they don’t even realize that they’re being tested.
 You have several options, including the ability to focus in-game questions around topics that you are teaching, up-to-date statistics, and progress reports.